AdobeDocs/experience-platform.en/help/query-service/use-cases/merchandising-variables.md

 By reading this document, you should have a better understanding of how to return a merchandising eVar using product syntax and bind a value to a specific product with the conversion variable syntax.

-if you have not already done so, you should read the [Analytics insights for web and mobile interactions documentation](./analytics-insights.md) next.
+If you have not already done so, you should read the [Analytics insights for web and mobile interactions documentation](./analytics-insights.md) next.
 It provides common use cases and demonstrates how to use Query Service to create actionable insights from web and mobile Adobe Analytics data.